How and Why Our Family Became Happy Vegetarians

 However, less than a year later, around the first half of 2017, my daughter got adamant again about going vegetarian.
 That summer, we visited Europe and went on a Rick Steves Family Tour, during which our tour guide recommended ignoring our usual food preferences and being food anthropologists in order to fully experience the local cuisine.
 In this spirit, my daughter did try escargot in Paris, but otherwise, she stuck to her guns and ate vegetarian on the trip — which was difficult at some of the meals (where she had to mostly eat bread).

-A Wake Up Call From Food Documentaries
+A Wake-Up Call From Food Documentaries

-Some time after the trip, we started watching a bunch of food documentaries on Netflix, which my daughter had learned about from following animal rights groups on social media.
+Sometime after the trip, we started watching a bunch of food documentaries on Netflix, which my daughter had learned about from following animal rights groups on social media.

-As a family (living in the enlightened SF Bay Area at the time), we were already relatively health and nutrition conscious.
+As a family (living in the enlightened SF Bay Area at the time), we were already relatively health and nutrition-conscious.
 We had shown movies like Fed Up to our kids (which helped us teach them that you can be unhealthy on the inside even if you look healthy on the outside).

 Even so, the movies my daughter discovered blew open our minds to the advantages of plant-based diets (and the extreme costs of meat-based diets).
 To prepare for this post, I looked over my Netflix Viewing Activity to remember which documentaries made big impressions on us.
 Below are the highlights:

-Although some of the movies above do cover the animal welfare abuses in the livestock industry, they are more focussed on the health and environmental impacts of meat-based diets.
-Plenty of other movies are available if you’d like to deep dive on the horrors of animal treatment in agriculture, but we did not seek those out, since we did not need as much convincing in that area.
+Although some of the movies above do cover the animal welfare abuses in the livestock industry, they are more focused on the health and environmental impacts of meat-based diets.
+Plenty of other movies are available if you’d like to deep dive into the horrors of animal treatment in agriculture, but we did not seek those out, since we did not need as much convincing in that area.
 That said, seeing footage of animal conditions is far more visceral than just being academically aware of them.

-The images below are generic royalty free stock photos, so they are tame compared to what you would see at an actual factory farm (or images you might see from PETA).
+The images below are generic royalty-free stock photos, so they are tame compared to what you would see at an actual factory farm (or images you might see from PETA).

 3 Reasons Why